jmesimak/api-auth-scaffold/README.md

 # NodeJS REST API scaffold 0.1.0

 Something small that might be useful when prototyping new ideas.
+Includes a very simple migrate-system.